escaroda/goya1746/README.md

 ## Overview

 goya1746 is an overdrive & preamp pedal based on the legendary Diezel VH4 channel 3.
 Fully open circuit board designed in KiCad 8.
 The main idea was to avoid oscillations on all gain levels.
-Sharing this project is intended for hobbyists who want to study, modify, or build their own.
+This project is shared for hobbyists who want to study, modify, or build their own.
 The full PCB outline is 115 × 70 mm, but the usable area is about 96 × 70 mm if you remove the side "wings" in KiCad and define your own edge cut before generating Gerbers.

 ## Manufacturing